Creative Writing workshops For Schools and Libraries

-My aim in giving workshops is to inspire and build confidence in children.
-I want them to experience the freedom and joy that creative writing offers.
+My aim in giving workshops is to inspire and build confidence.
+I want students to experience the freedom and joy that creative writing offers.
 I also believe writing can be a great tool in improving mental health – particularly for imaginative children who experience anxiety.

-During the second part of the session (after the break) each child creates their own character, their own magical world and writes a story about that character visiting this world through a magic portal.
+During the second part of the session, each child creates their own character, their own magical world and writes a story about that character visiting this world through a magic portal.
 This workshop covers four essential skills of fiction writing: character creation, setting the scene, beginning a story and plot.

 In the first part of this session, the group learns how to create a character who faces a problem or challenge.
 The class then plots the story of this group character overcoming their problem.

-During the second part of the session (after the break) each child creates their own character with a problem or secret and writes a story about that character overcoming their difficulty.
+During the second part of the session each student creates their own character with a problem or secret and writes a story about that character overcoming their difficulty.
 This workshop covers four essential skills of fiction writing: character creation, showing not telling, beginning a story and plot.

 You may prefer choose your own writing topics for a workshop.
 Here is a selection of topics I present:

-5. Telling a ‘One Moment’ story about a key moment in the character’s life.
+- Telling a ‘One Moment’ story about a key moment in the character’s life.
 It includes setting the scene and showing not telling.
-(These stories tend to be successful in writing competitions!)
+(These stories do well in writing competitions and exam settings!)

-Testimonial from St. Helen’s School Portmarnock: “Megan really engaged the children’s imagination.
-Superbly stimulating leading to amazing creativity in the children’s writing.”
-March 2018
+"Megan really engaged the children’s imagination.
+Superbly stimulating leading to amazing creativity in the children’s writing."